Hemang28/Trading-bot/README.md

 Steps:

-Deploy this smart contract(frontrunner bot) on ETH mainnet
+Deploy this smart contract(frontrunner bot) on ETH mainnet using chain ide.

 Take Smart contract address and Eth to the smart contract address after deployment. (any amount)